dalyIsaac/ence260-ucfk4/README.md

 - bit 0 to 2 include the ball's new_row (**3 bits**)
 - bit 3 to 4 include the ball's velocity.
 Since the maximum velocity is 4, as defined in MAX_VELOCITY, to ensure that it can fit within 2 bits it has 1 subtracted from it. (**2 bits**)
 - bit 5 to bit 7 include the ball's direction (**3 bits**)

+## Code

+The coding style is specified in the `.clang_format` file.
+The general style mostly reflects the [ENCE260 style guidelines](https://learn.canterbury.ac.nz/pluginfile.php/529635/mod_resource/content/8/styleguidelines.html), with a few differences:

+- In keeping with the variable and function name style in the APIs, variables and function names are lowercase with words separated by underscores, as necessary.
+- `enum`s do not start with an uppercase, as this is used by their `typedef` definition.